BU-Spark/bu-spark/documentation/code-quests/git.md

 ### Level One:
 → Instructions shown below.
 ### Level Two:
-→ A hands-on Git Side Ques­t for fine-tuning your version control skills: commit history, branching strategies and merge conflict resolution.
+→ A hands-on Git challenge for fine-tuning your version control skills: commit history, branching strategies and merge conflict resolution.
 You can accept the assignment [<u>here</u>](https://classroom.github.com/a/S2rfJDU0).
 ### Level Three:
 → Creating your own project.
 The instructions can be found [<u>here</u>](https://github.com/BU-Spark-Learning-Ambassadors/git-level-3).